Overview of Incoterms® 2020

 FOB (Free on Board)

-• The seller is responsible for costs and risks until the goods are on board the ship at the port of shipment.
+• All costs and risks until the goods are loaded on board the vessel at the port of shipment.

 Read more about FOB Incoterm®.

-How to choose the right Incoterms®?
+How to choose the right Incoterm®

 Thank you for reading.